hstriepe/CapturePlay/MANUAL.md

 1. Go to **Audio > Select Output**.
 2. Choose your output device (speakers, headphones, etc.).
+   1. You can track the Selected System Output
+   2. Bluetooth audio like AirPods has a 10msec to 20msec delay, which is typical for core audio.
+Compensating by delaying video does not work for games.

 **Note**: Audio settings are saved in preferences.